 The fellow will be scheduled one half day per week at the University of Kansas Health System's Med West campus providing primary care and urgent care services to private patients.
 Family Medicine faculty will be on site to review cases as needed.

 The fellow has one half day a week dedicated to work on a research or special project and any other scholarly activity.
-Project and research ideas can be developed with input from the Fellowship Director and the Research and Education Committee which meets every other month.
-The fellow is expected to present his/her research or special project at a regional or national meeting.
-The fellow may also assist faculty with ongoing research projects, or use the time to continue previous research of their own.
+Project and research ideas can be developed with input from the fellowship director and the Research and Education Committee, which meets every other month.
+Fellows are expected to present their research or special project at a regional or national meeting.
+Fellows may also assist faculty with ongoing research projects or use the time to continue previous research of their own.

-Each month physicians, athletic trainers and physical therapists within the Sports Medicine division meet to review journal articles and discuss current topics.
-The PCSM fellow is responsible for choosing and reviewing an article, with input from the Program Director, then presenting to the group at these meetings.
+Physicians, athletic trainers and physical therapists within the Sports Medicine division meet monthly to review journal articles and discuss current topics.
+The PCSM fellow is responsible for choosing and reviewing an article, with input from the Program Director, and then presenting to the group at these meetings.

 There is no call, but availability to the athletic training staff is highly encouraged.